ztyyLV/web-twain-docs/faq/how-to-use-TWACKER-to-check-if-your-device-is-TWAIN-Compliant.md

 description: How to use TWACKER to check if your device is TWAIN Compliant
 ---

-# Troubleshooting
+# Capture/Image Source

-## How to use TWACKER to check if your device is TWAIN Compliant
+## How to use TWACKER to check if your device is TWAIN Compliant?

 - [Recommended] Use the tool called `Twacker` which is developed by the [TWAIN Working Group](https://www.twain.org/)